 A commercial fishery for pinto abalone was never authorized in Washington State.
 Historically, intertidal subsistence harvest occurred but the magnitude and extent are not well reported.
 Pinto abalone were first classified in Washington as shellfish in 1959 when a daily personal harvest possession limit of 3 was imposed.
 In 1980 a 3.5 inch minimum harvest size was implemented.
 In the early 1990's fisheries biologists responded to signs of pinto abalone population decline by imposing harvest gear restrictions, reducing the daily possession limit and increasing the minimum harvest size to 4 inches.
 Despite these management measures populations continued to decline and in 1994 the fishery was closed and has remained closed ever since.

 Despite the harvest closure in 1994, Washington State abalone populations continue to decline.
 Abundance may be too low in Washington State to allow reproductive success.
-Ongoing and historical studies in the San Juan Archipelago, a region of historically healthy abalone populations, conducted by the Washington Department of Fish and Wildlife (WDFW), have shown more than a 92% decline in surveyed abalone population abundance between 1992 and 2013 (Rothaus et al. 2008, WDFW unpublished data).
-Average pinto abalone density from the most recent survey was 0.01 abalone per meter squared.
-Average densities of pinto abalone have been below the established minimum threshold for successful spawning (0.15 abalone per meter squared) since the initiation of this data series in 1992 (see figure below).
+Ongoing and historical studies in the San Juan Archipelago, a region of historically healthy abalone populations, conducted by the Washington Department of Fish and Wildlife (WDFW), have shown more than a 97% decline in surveyed abalone population abundance between 1992 and 2017 (Rothaus et al. 2008, WDFW unpublished data).
+Average pinto abalone density from the most recent survey was 0.005 abalone per meter squared.
+Average densities of pinto abalone have been below the presumed minimum threshold for successful spawning since 1994 (see figure below).